***PROGRAM WILL RESUME IN FALL 2025!!!***

 - Attendance at all mandatory meetings and orientation sessions.

-- A disciplinary record that meets the standards set forth by Student Life and the Office of International Programs.
+- A disciplinary record that meets the standards set forth by Residence Life & Housing and the Office of International Programs.

 Criteria for Remaining in the Program